hja15/hja15/README.md

 # Welcome

-I’m a data scientist interested in **autoimmune disease modeling, microbiome analytics, and AI-driven research**.
+**I’m a data scientist interested in disease modeling and AI-driven research, with a focus on applying statistical and machine learning methods to healthcare data.**
-My portfolio includes school projects plus ongoing work toward research-focused projects.
+This page serves as a concise overview of selected projects and experience.

 ---